franciscoxavier04/pm-BIM/docs/user-guide/meetings/one-time-meetings/README.md

 > [!NOTE]
 > With OpenProject 13.1 we introduced dynamic meetings alongside classic meetings.
 > With OpenProject 15.3 dynamic meetings are replaced by [one-time meetings](../one-time-meetings) and [recurring meetings](../recurring-meetings) to further improve meeting management.
-> With 16.0 classic meetings were removed from OpenProject.
+> With OpenProject 16.0 classic meetings were removed from OpenProject.
 Read more about this change [in this blog article](https://www.openproject.org/blog/end-classic-meetings-may-2025/).

 For information on setting up recurring meeting series and templates, please refer to [this page](../recurring-meetings).
 Note that individual occurrences of a recurring meeting series are one-time meetings and have the same features as described here.